Scroll down to see the entire page

 -

-Behavioral problems, such as anger management, school refusal, school anxiety, peer difficulties, grief and loss, divorce and abandonment, and crisis and trauma.
+Behavioral problems, anger management, school refusal, school anxiety, peer difficulties, grief and loss, divorce and abandonment, generalized and separation anxiety, as well as crisis and trauma.

 -

-Research suggests that Play Therapy is an effective mental health approach, regardless of age, gender, or the nature of the problem, and works best when a parent, family member, or caretaker is actively involved in the treatment process.
+Research suggests that Play Therapy is an effective mental health approach regardless of age, gender, or the nature of the problem.
+It works best when a parent, family member, or caretaker is actively involved in the treatment process.

-Parents and caregivers are welcome to ask questions, learn new parenting skills, and bring 'special play time' into their daily home routines by participating in sessions.
+Parents and caregivers are welcome to participate in sessions, ask questions, learn new parenting skills, and incorporate 'special play time' into their daily home routines.